ocryptocode/ocryptocode/README.md

-# GM web3 fam
+# GM

 My name is Oussama Rafouk

-I am a web3 founder , ambassador , community builder , marketer and a passionate developer.
+I am CEO of https://x.com/vortex_capital_ , ambassador , community builder , marketer and a passionate developer.

 Simply the Jack of all Trades , my weapon is the multifaceted mind.